slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner."
 -- Seth Godin [1960]*

-> *"People think focus means saying yes to the thing you’ve got to focus on.
-But that’s not what it means at all.
-It means saying no to the hundred other good ideas that there are.
-You have to pick carefully.
-I’m actually as proud of the things we haven’t done as the things I have done.
-Innovation is saying «no» to 1000 things."
--- Steve Jobs [1955]*

 First the essential.
 Then the details.